Weight Loss Surgery

-The surgeons at Hunterdon Medical Center are board certified and skilled at the latest minimally invasive laparoscopic procedures for weight loss.
-For you that means smaller incisions, less cutting of muscle and tendons, less post-operative pain, and a faster recovery.
-Patients are usually able to get back to a normal activity within days.
+The surgeons at Hunterdon Medical Center are board-certified and skilled at the latest minimally invasive laparoscopic procedures for weight loss.
+For you, that means smaller incisions, less cutting of muscle and tendons, less post-operative pain, and a faster recovery.
+Patients are usually able to get back to normal activity within days.

 Is Weight Loss Surgery for You?

 Surgery is not for everyone and the decision to have surgery should not be taken lightly.
 At the Center for Advanced Weight Loss, our team of surgeons, nurses, registered dietitians and licensed clinical social workers will work with you to evaluate your health, relative to the benefits and risks associated with bariatric surgery.
 Surgery is only an option for considerably obese individuals who have not been able to lose weight in other ways.
 To be considered you must:

 - Be at least 100 pounds overweight or have a body mass index (BMI) of 40 or above, or

 - Have a BMI of 35-40 with additional medical problems, such as high blood pressure or diabetes

 - Make a strong commitment to maintaining a healthy lifestyle after surgery

 - Be in proper medical condition to undergo surgery